-If you love eggnog, you will just die over these eggnog cupcakes with a spiced eggnog frosting.
+If you love eggnog, you will just die over these gluten free vegan eggnog cupcakes with a spiced eggnog frosting.
 Tender, soft cupcakes with the rich frosting are what holiday dreams are made of.
 These Eggnog Cupcakes with Eggnog Frosting are free of: gluten, wheat, dairy, egg, soy, peanuts and tree nuts!
-They are top-8-free and vegan too!
+They are top-8-free and allergy friendly too!

 This post contains affiliate links.

 It’s happened you guys!
 It’s finally happened!
 My son has tasted his first drink of eggnog and I could not be happier.
 I think until you’ve had your child down to only ten foods and have had to fight and claw your way to more safe foods that you realize how truly splendid sharing holiday food with your child is.

 And you may think I’m crazy to try and make an eggnog treat that is not only egg free, but dairy free–but it CAN be done!

 I’d seen last year that there were several non-dairy eggnogs out there online, but was having a hard time finding one in a store close to me.
 And then, Winco of all places (not a national chain, sorry!) that’s not even like a health food store had some.
 I was soooo excited!
 So, you never know–go ask your grocer to carry it.
 If you want to see all of the kinds (some made with soy, coconut, various nuts…etc.) there is a great list on GoDairyFree.com.

 As you can imagine, trying something for the first time–especially being a kid, I knew there was a chance my son might not like it.
 But I hoped he would.
 Which is kind of silly–it’s OK for us to like different things, but for me, it’s extra fun when we can like and share in food moments together.
 So, I was thrilled when he liked it.